The best vitamins for spinal cord injury recovery will help make up for what’s lacking in your current diet to promote recovery.

-This article will go over 5 powerful vitamins that SCI patients should take to optimize energy levels, minimize secondary damage, and improve overall health.
+This article will go over 7 vitamins that SCI patients should take to optimize energy levels, minimize secondary damage, and improve overall health.

-Do You Need to Take Vitamins for Spinal Cord Injury?
+Is it Possible to Take Too Many Vitamins After Spinal Cord Injury?

-The word ‘vitamin’ comes from the Latin ‘vita’ + ‘amine’ which translates into ‘life’ and ‘amino acids’ respectively.
+Nutrition plays an essential role in the growth, protection, and maintenance of cells.
 You need vitamins to stay healthy, but taking too many is unnecessary and may actually harm you.

 There are 2 types of vitamins: water-soluble and fat-soluble.

-Water-soluble vitamins such as vitamins B and C are easily absorbed into the body and an excess of them will not be stored but rather flushed out of your system.
-There’s no point in taking more than the recommended daily dose because your body will just take what it needs and get rid of the rest.
-Examples include Vitamin B and C.
+Water-soluble vitamins such as vitamins B and C are easily absorbed into the body and an excess of them will not be stored.
+Instead, your body will just take what it needs and get rid of the rest.

 1. Vitamin B12

-Vitamin B12 (cobalamin) is essential for the development and functioning of neurons.
+Vitamin B12 is essential for the development and functioning of neurons.
 It helps produce myelin, a substance that insulates and protects nerve cells.

-You can find B12 in animal products like fish, meat, and dairy.
-If you’re vegan, there are some food fortified with B12 like nutritional yeast and some non-dairy milks are often fortified with vitamin B12.
+You can find B12 in foods like fish, meat, and dairy.
+Additionally, nutritional yeast and some non-dairy milks are often fortified with vitamin B12.

 2. Vitamin B9